 or email email@example.com

-We can deliver our range of training courses remotely via video conferencing to families, school and nursery staff, residential support staff and any other services working to support people with autism, learning disabilities and behaviours that challenge.
-Our experienced team can develop a bespoke training programme to suit your audience via Zoom, Skype or your preferred video conferencing technology.
+We can deliver training courses face-to-face or remotely via video conferencing to families, schools, residential support staff and any other services working to support people with autism, learning disabilities and behaviours that challenge.
+Our experienced team can develop a bespoke training programme to suit your audience via Teams, Zoom or your preferred video conferencing technology.

 For more information about remote training options for your team please contact us on 01923 693741 or by email at: firstname.lastname@example.org